History of Blue Ridge PBS

 In 2009, Blue Ridge PBS completed the switch from analog to digital broadcasting ushering in a new age of television and new possibilities for viewers.

 Today people travel the world with Blue Ridge PBS, visiting distant destinations as well as special places and people across the Blue Ridge region.
-Blue Ridge PBS, still community owned, has grown into a 21st century, multimedia organization.
+Blue Ridge Public Television Inc., still community owned, has grown into a 21st century, multimedia organization.
 It is now the region’s story teller, serving as an around-the-clock source for thoughtful news and documentaries, arts and culture programming, and the best in children’s television.

 In recent years, investments in digital technologies have enabled Blue Ridge Public Television Inc. to increase the amount of programming available to regional viewers.
-Viewers can now choose from Blue Ridge PBS, Southwest Virginia Public TV, Blue Ridge PBS Kids, Blue Ridge Create, ECHO, Blue Ridge Streaming and Project Southwest.
+Viewers can now choose from Blue Ridge PBS, Blue Ridge PBS 2 (formerly SWVA PTV), Blue Ridge PBS Kids, Blue Ridge Create, ECHO, Blue Ridge Streaming and Project Southwest.